 - 1. Make the protection of our natural environment a priority in land use and development decisions. - 2.
 Facilitate a land use pattern that accommodates growth while respecting the natural environment. - 3.
 Promote and enable environmentally sensitive site designs. - 4.
-Consider the environmental impacts of land use and development comprehensively and strive to reconcile the various environmental concerns with each other and balance them with the other land development considerations.
+Consider the environmental impacts of land use and development comprehensively and strive to reconcile the various environmental concerns with each other and balance them with other land and economic development considerations.